 - P0307 – Cylinder 7 misfire

 - P0308 – Cylinder 8 misfire

 - P0300 – Random cylinder misfire

 Remove the engine cover to access the coil packs.
-Engine cylinder numbering isn’t standardised.
-Bank 1 also called “A” by some manufacturers, is however always where number one cylinder lives.
-On V engines, the forward cylinder identify’s the number one cylinder and therefore Bank 1 or A.
+Engine cylinder numbering isn’t standardized.
+Bank 1, also called “A” by some manufacturers, is always the number one cylinder.
+On V engines, the forward cylinder identifies the number one cylinder and therefore Bank 1 or A.

-On straight engines, the first cylinder closest the drive belt is the number one cylinder.
-Your engine may be fitted transversely or longitudinal, see the graphic below.
-When your engine is fitted transversely (front wheel drive cars) the front of the engine faces the front right wheel.
+On straight engines, the first cylinder closest to the drive belt is the number one cylinder.
+Your engine may be fitted transversely or longitudinal.
+See the graphic below.
+When your engine is fitted transversely (front-wheel-drive cars), the front of the engine faces the front right wheel.

 Chasing A Misfire

-Ok, so you swapped the coil and the problem stayed with cylinder.
+OK, so you swapped the coil, and the problem stayed with the cylinder.
 Now what?
 Begin by reading the codes and clearing the codes once again.
 The following is a list of likely possible causes in order of how likely it is: